-- when the person is living in the school division not solely for school purposes, as an emancipated minor; - when all or any portion of the building in which the person resides (i) with another person as set forth in the first through fourth bullets above or (ii) as an emancipated minor as set forth in the fifth bullet above is taxable by the locality in which the school division is located; or - when the person has been placed in a foster care placement within the school division by a local social services agency.
+- when the person is living with a natural parent, or a parent by legal adoption, in the Surry County School Division; - when, in accordance with the provisions of Va.
+Code § 22.1-360, the person is living with a noncustodial parent or other person standing in loco parentis, not solely for school purposes, pursuant to a Special Power of Attorney executed under 10 United States Code § 1044b by the custodial parent; - when the parents of such person are dead and the person is living with a person in loco parentis who actually resides within the school division; - when the parents of such person are unable to care for the person and the person is living, not solely for school purposes, with another person who resides in the school division and is either - (i) the court-appointed guardian, or has legal custody of the person, - (ii) acting in loco parentis pursuant to placement of the person for adoption by a person or entity authorized to do so under Va.
+Code § 63.2-1200; or - (iii) an adult relative providing temporary kinship care as that term is defined in Va.
+Code § 63.2-100.
+If a person in a kinship care arrangement moves into a different school division during the school year as a result of (1) safely returning home, (2) being emancipated pursuant to Va.
+Code § 16.1-333, or (3) transitioning to a new kinship care arrangement, the provisions of this subsection continue to apply through the end of such school year. - when the person is living in the school division not solely for school purposes, as an emancipated minor; - when all or any portion of the building in which the person resides (i) with another person as set forth in the first through fourth bullets above or (ii) as an emancipated minor as set forth in the fifth bullet above is taxable by the locality in which the school division is located; or - when the person has been placed in a foster care placement within the school division by a local social services agency.
 The sending and receiving school divisions will cooperate in facilitating the enrollment of any child placed in foster care across jurisdictional lines to enhance continuity of instruction.
-The child will be allowed to continue to attend the school in which he was enrolled prior to the most recent foster care placement, upon the joint determination of the placing social services agency and the school division that such attendance is in the best interest of the child.
-No person of school age who is the subject of a foster care placement will be charged tuition regardless of whether the child is attending the school in which he was enrolled prior to the most recent foster care placement or is attending a school in the receiving school division.
+The child will be allowed to continue to attend the school in which the child was enrolled prior to the most recent foster care placement, upon the joint determination of the placing social services agency and the school division that such attendance is in the best interest of the child.
+No person of school age who is the subject of a foster care placement will be charged tuition regardless of whether the child is attending the school in which the child was enrolled prior to the most recent foster care placement or is attending a school in the receiving school division.
 These provisions apply to any student who was in in foster care upon reaching 18 years of age and has not reached 22 years of age.
+The provisions of this subsection apply to a student who has transitioned out of foster care and (i) whose custody has been transferred to the student's parent or prior legal guardian or (ii) who has been emancipated pursuant to Va.
+Code § 16.1-333.